-After Liverpool won their last league title for 30 years in 1990, they would get just one more FA Cup that decade, as the glory days faded away.
+After Liverpool won the league title in 1990 (their last before raising the trophy again in 2019-20), they would get just one more FA Cup that decade, as the glory days faded away.
 Everton got their last major trophy in the 1995 FA Cup Final, beating Manchester United.

-As for the Merseyside Derby, Everton had the better of it in the 1990s, but since 2000 they have just four wins in 41 meetings, and none in the 23 meetings since October of 2010.
+As for the Merseyside Derby, Everton had the better of it in the 1990s, but since 2000 they have just five wins in 42 meetings, and only one win in the 24 meetings since October of 2010 (last season at Anfield, 2-0).
 The last time Everton topped the Reds in the table was 2005 — small consolation, perhaps, as Liverpool only went and won their fifth Champions League title that year.

 A Brief Word for Tranmere Rovers, Also of Merseyside

 There is actually another Football League club on Merseyside: Tranmere Rovers.
 They are across the Mersey in Birkenhead.
 So, technically, should either Liverpool or Everton run into Rovers, that would also count as a Merseyside Derby.

 But since Tranmere are currently in League Two, it would appear that it will take an FA Cup Draw to create such a situation.
 That last happened in 2001, when amazingly, Tranmere — then in the second tier and with former Liverpool player John Aldridge as manager but former Everton player Paul Rideout in the squad — drew both!
 They beat Everton 3-0 at Goodison, then lost to Liverpool in the quarterfinals.

 Let’s give Rovers some love here; this video adds a bit of history to the Everton tie and includes highlights with the Tranmere radio crew: